shutterstock/public-api-javascript-sdk/docs/ImagesApi.md

 const id = "126351027"; // String | Collection ID

-const body = new ShutterstockApiReference.CollectionUpdateRequest(); // CollectionUpdateRequest | The new name for the collection
+const body = new ShutterstockApiReference.Body5(); // Body5 | The new name for the collection

 api.renameImageCollection(id, body)